Zel-os/MogaSerial/README.md

 -----
 #### Notes

+- Some basic troubleshooting information is on the GitHub [project wiki](https://github.com/Zel-os/MogaSerial/wiki).

 - The Moga responds to polling at approximately 100 updates per second.

 - Curiously, there seems to be no way to get battery status through the serial interface.
 It's reported as a byte code when in HID mode B, but not here.